-Lifters are full partners in Tidelift who are building a scalable income stream around their open source work, by co-creating and promoting a product that's valuable to our enterprise customers.
+Lifters are open source creators who partner with Tidelift to build a scalable income stream around their open source projects, by co-creating and promoting a product that's valuable to our enterprise customers.
 When you partner with Tidelift, you'll be working with us to provide the same kinds of maintenance and assurance guarantees for your project that enterprise customers have traditionally expected from commercial software.
-Now, with the Tidelift Subscription (and your help), commercial users can purchase these guarantees for the open source projects they use.

 For each package, we define (and continually evolve) a set of responsibilities and tasks to ensure the package meets subscriber expectations around security, maintenance, and licensing.
-Subscribers also get access to release management tools, so you can mark a preferred version or mark a version as deprecated.
-We'll also relay to you any suggestions or use-cases that subscribers want to share, but we're clear with them that they do not have control over your roadmap.
+Subscribers also get access to release management tools, and as a lifter you can mark a preferred version or mark a version as deprecated.
+We'll also relay to you any suggestions or use-cases that subscribers want to share, however, we're always clear with subscribers that they do not have control over your roadmap.

-- Security - creating a coordinated disclosure plan, enabling 2-factor authentication
+- Security: Researching vulnerabilities, implementing a coordinated disclosure plan, enabling 2-factor authentication

-- Maintenance - adding release streams and resolving issues
+- Maintenance: Verifying versioning scheme, adding release streams, and resolving issues

 Lifters get paid

 Subscribers report their dependencies to Tidelift so we know which packages to keep an eye on for them.
 Using this same dependency information, we flood subscription payments down through the dependency graph—including dependencies of dependencies, transitively—so each subscriber's fees go to support the (lifted) packages they use.